Lijp411/RoadCorrector/README.md

 Users can obtain the road segmentation maps via D-LinkNet, and obtain the road centerline maps via RoadTracer, which are then fused and enhanced through the subsequent steps.
 The pre-trained models of the above two methods are provided in this repo.

- ### Connectivity Refinement
+ ### Connectivity_Refinement
 *Connectivity_Refinement.m*

- * This module mainly focuses on road connectivity enhancement using CrossingTracer and Buffer-Fusion strategies  (See Connectivity_Refinement.m)
+ * This module mainly focuses on road connectivity enhancement using CrossingTracer and Buffer-Fusion strategies.

 ## Topology correction

- * When users have obtained the road intersection detection result and the road segmentation map, the road topology correction can be performed using the script (tools/ShapeCorrect.py).
+ When users have obtained the road intersection detection result and the road segmentation map, the road topology correction can be performed using the script (tools/ShapeCorrect.py).
 Please note that users need to vectorize the road segmentation map into a shapefile before this step.

 ## Evaluation
 *metrics_single.m*